 14. Do I need to sign the Bannister Law Fee Agreement and the funding agreement?

 You are not obliged to sign the Bannister Law Fee Agreement or the funding agreement to be a Group Member of the Class Action.

 However, if you wish to enter into the Bannister Law Fee Agreement, you need to enter into the funding agreement and vice versa.

 15. Should you sign a funding agreement?

 The proceedings against QIN have been commenced as an “open” class proceeding.
-This means that you are a Group Member if you meet the class definition (refer to section C above).
+This means that you are a Group Member if you meet the class definition.

 You do not need to enter into a funding agreement to become a Group Member in the Class Action.